FREQUENTLY ASKED QUESTIONS

 There are a number of official camping grounds around Bicheno - please have a little google search for details.

-Importantly, everyone under the age of 18 must be accompanied by an adult at all times.
+Of course!
+Importantly, everyone needs a valid ticket to enter and anyone under the age of 18 must be accompanied by an adult at all times.
 The festival is not a child minding service!

 Nope.
 You also can't bring your pony, goat or ferret.